pointW/helping_hands_website/README.md

 ## Debugging tips:
 * Building: YAML, mapping values are not allowed in this context
-  1. One space after "<KEY>:" in yaml or your index.md
+  1. One space after "KEY:" in yaml or your index.md
-  2. Enclose your content in quotation marks after "<KEY>:" in yaml or your index.md
+  2. Enclose your content in quotation marks after "KEY:" in yaml or your index.md, espectially when your content contains colons (":").

 ## To-do list
 * Link news section to lab twitter account